 Nestled at the head of Queen Charlotte Sound in the beautiful Marlborough Sounds, Picton is possibly New Zealand’s most pretty seaside town.
 Boasting one fifth of New Zealand’s coastline at its door and the best climate in New Zealand, rockets this charming little fishing village into a world class destination for international and domestic visitors to Marlborough.

-Picton is all about the Marlborough Sounds with it’s relaxed island feel, secluded bays and crystal clear waters.
+Picton is all about the Marlborough Sounds with its relaxed island feel, secluded bays and crystal clear waters.
 The waterfront has one of the world’s best water views known for its ever changing colours and its marinas are a stunning testament to the importance of boats to this charming waterside village.
 Regular boat trips from Picton’s waterfront jetties take you to stunning locations throughout Queen Charlotte Sound and wisk you away into a world where the sound of song birds, the breeze and gentle waves lapping alongside your boat become your day’s soundtrack.

 Fresh Marlborough Sounds seafood, cooked simply and world class wines produced in Marlborough’s world famous wine region are very much on the menu.
 Independent restaurants owned by passionate foodies serving internationally influenced dishes, can be found alongside traditional Kiwi eateries serving hot pies ’ fush n chups’ and custard squares.

 Ask any visitor who has just discovered Picton, what they think of it and the answer is always, wow I never knew it was so beautiful.
 Most visitors to New Zealand think that Picton is where you get off the ferry and travel south but it’s so much more than you ever imagined.